2019 Northeast Brazil oil spill: Spread and clean-up

-As of 23 October, contamination had reached more than 200 localities from the nine states of Northeast Brazil.
-More than 1,000 tonnes of oil have already been collected from beaches along the 2250 km of coastline affected.
+As of 23 October, contamination had reached more than 200 localities within the nine states of Northeast Brazil.
+More than 1,000 tonnes of oil had been collected from beaches along the 2250 km of coastline affected.

-According to the Ministry of Defense, about 5,500 Navy, Army and Air Force personnel have been involved with cleaning the beaches of the Northeast, as have staff from the National Agency of Petroleum, Natural Gas and Biofuels (ANP), the Brazilian Institute of Environment and Renewable Natural Resources (Ibama), the Chico Mendes Institute for Biodiversity Conservation (ICMBio), and the National Secretariat of Protection and Civil Defense; thousands of volunteers have been working at the beaches, too.
+According to the Ministry of Defense, about 5,500 Navy, Army and Air Force personnel were involved with cleaning the beaches of the Northeast, as were staff from the National Agency of Petroleum, Natural Gas and Biofuels (ANP), the Brazilian Institute of Environment and Renewable Natural Resources (Ibama), the Chico Mendes Institute for Biodiversity Conservation (ICMBio), and the National Secretariat of Protection and Civil Defense; additionally, thousands of volunteers worked at the beaches.

 Within the state of Bahia a civilian group called Coast Guardians was started with volunteers to clean up the coast, gaining popularity online and crowdfunding money for protective clothing.
-The group has organized 20 different beach teams.
+The group organized 20 beach teams.
 Staff from the local environment agency and some Naval officers helped two beach teams.
-Civilians in various parts of the region have also built nets to place between the ocean and its tributaries to prevent contamination of the country's rivers.
+Civilians in various parts of the region also built nets to place between the ocean and its tributaries to prevent contamination of the country's rivers.